ProjectBubblez/bubblez.js/DOCUMENTATION.md

 Declare client variable.
 Options are optional.
 Valid options are:
 canary (true/false, standard is false): When set to true the canary api will be used.
+default (object): Default values to be used in other functions.

+Valid default options are:
+locked (true/false): Locks the post making no-one able to reply from (string): Shows behind the send date on a post/reply.
 ```javascript
 const client = new bubblez.client({ options });
 ```